OCA/stock-logistics-reporting/stock_period_evaluation/readme/USAGE.rst

 **Creating a Stock Closing Period**

-1. Navigate to *Inventory > Stock Close Period > Stock Close Period*
+1. Navigate to *Inventory > Stock Period Evaluation > Stock Period Evaluation*
 2. Click **Create** to start a new closing period
 3. Configure the following fields: